Features overview // Example // Use-cases // Getting started // Project status

 piqi pp — pretty-prints .piq and .piqi files

-piqi to-proto, piqi to-proto — converts .piqi to/from .proto
+piqi to-proto, piqi of-proto — converts .piqi to/from .proto

 (More information about Piqi tools)